Divyanshjanu/Notes/README.md

 # Notes
-My first repository on Github which have notes in it.
+My first repository is on GitHub, and it has notes in it.
+Owner - Divyansh Janu